Written & Directed by: Tony Le-Nguyen

 Details of all artists participating in the project.

 Tony Le Nguyen (director & writer) was born in Sa Dec, Vietnam in 1968 and migrated to Australia in 1978.
 He is currently the Artistic Director of Australian Vietnamese Youth Media.
 He wrote and directed Chay Vong Vong with the Vietnamese young people at Footscray Community Arts Centre in September 1995.
 He later directed a fully professional production of Chay Vong Vong at Napier St Theatre in September 1996.
 Recent projects include co-directing Worlds Apart with Gary McKechnie, a television drama about the communication gap between older and younger generations of the Vietnamese community, broadcast on SBS-TV in 1997.
-He is well known in both the Vietnamese community and the wider community for his pivotal role as Tiger in Geoffrey Wrights’ film Romper Stomper.
+He is well known in both the Vietnamese community and the wider community for his pivotal role as Tiger in Geoffrey Wright’s film Romper Stomper.
 Other professional work includes Titus (Theatreworks), Madame Butterfly (Victorian State Opera), A Change of Face (Handspan theatre) and many television productions (GP, Embassy, The Damnation of Harvey McHugh, Fast Forward, All Together Now, Secrets, Boys from the Bush, Paradise Beach).

-Jenny My Ngoc Ly (musical director) is a composer and musician, who has performed her own work at the Opera House and Sydney Town Hall.
-She plays dan tranh (Vietnamese zither) and piano, and is a member of the University of Sydney Gamelan Ensemble.
+Jenny My Ngoc Ly (musical director) is a composer and musician, who has performed her work at the Opera House and Sydney Town Hall.
+She plays dan tranh (Vietnamese zither) and piano and is a member of the University of Sydney Gamelan Ensemble.
 She is a registered practising music teacher, and teacher of English as a second language, and is currently studying music at Sydney University.

 John Baylis (associate director) is the Artistic Director of Urban Theatre Projects.
 His background is primarily in contemporary performance, as a creator and as a performer – notably as co-founder of the Sydney Front (1986-1993).
 He has also worked as a freelance creator/dramaturg with companies such as Sidetrack, Entr’act, and Calculated Risks Opera.
 He had a long association with The Performance Space, as a founding artistic coordinator in the early eighties, and its chair in the early nineties.
-He was senior theatre program officer at the Australia Council’s Theatre Fund from 1994 until 1997.
+He was a senior theatre program officer at the Australia Council’s Theatre Fund from 1994 until 1997.

 Tori de Mestre (designer) is a visual artist with 15 years of experience working on community arts projects.
 She has collaborated on many projects involving dance and performance.
-Her work, predominantly textile based, has been exhibited widely in Australia and overseas.
-Recent work includes a textile installation at the Kiama Seaside Festival (1992), murals for Kiama Infants School and Minnamurra Primary School (1993), CEAD project at Albion Park in collaboration with architect/planner Iain Pratt and Crossroads group (1995), a mural and textile project with Liverpool Hospital (1996), design for Death Defying Theatre’s Going Home performance project with the Polynesian and Maori community.
+Her work, predominantly textile-based, has been exhibited widely in Australia and overseas.
+Recent work includes a textile installation at the Kiama Seaside Festival (1992), murals for Kiama Infants School and Minnamurra Primary School (1993), a CEAD project at Albion Park in collaboration with architect/planner Iain Pratt and Crossroads group (1995), a mural and textile project with Liverpool Hospital (1996), design for Death Defying Theatre’s Going Home performance project with the Polynesian and Maori community.

 COMMENTS ON ASSESSMENT OF THIS PROJECT